 2) Scope

-This SOP applies to laboratory personnel responsible for the preparation of nanoparticle suspensions in a sterile and controlled environment.
+This SOP applies to laboratory personnel involved in the preparation and processing of polymer-based nanoparticles in the research or production setting.

 3) Responsibilities